jtdaugherty/vty/README.md

 # Known Issues

-* Terminals have numerous quirks and bugs.
-Vty picks what works best for the author in ambiguous or buggy situations.
+* Terminals have numerous quirks and bugs, so mileage may vary.
+Please report issues as you encounter them and provide details on your terminal emulator, operating system, etc.

-* Signal handling of STOP, TERM and INT are nonexistent.
+* STOP, TERM and INT signals are not handled.

 * The character encoding of the terminal is assumed to be UTF-8 if unicode is used.